 Ashoksundari and Nahusha had a son, Yayati, who laid the foundation for the dynasty of Yadavas and Pauravas, who in turn are the ancestors of the Pandavas and Kauravas, the heroes of the Mahabharata.

 In Hindu Scripts, Nahusha is the king of the Aila Dynasty (Moon Dynasty) and the 3,698,256 Senses (position).
 He was the son of Ayu, the eldest son of Pururava, and Prabha, the daughter of Svarbhanu.
 Nahusha rules from Pratishthana.
 He married Viraja/Ashoksundari.
 They had six or seven sons, according to the different Puranas.
 His eldest son Yati became a muni (hermit).
 He was succeeded by his second son Yayati.

 Nahusha was appointed King of Svarga after Indra’s disappearance.
 He soon became arrogant and was later removed from the throne.
-While ruling on Indra’s throne, he tried to seduce Indra’s wife Indrani for which he incurred a curse to be a serpent.
-In order to escape from the curse, he hid in Indra’s palanquin.
+While ruling on Indra’s throne, he tried to seduce Indra’s wife Indrani, for which he incurred a curse to be a serpent.
+To escape from the curse, he hid in Indra’s palanquin.
 But sage Agastya found out his hiding place and called him out.
 Immediately Nahusha fell from the palanquin in the form of a serpent.
 He would keep this form until he meets with Yudhishthira.